george-hawkins/esp32-setup-material/test-server/README.md

 Note: if you need to repeat headers, you'll need to use a [multidict](https://multidict.readthedocs.io/en/stable/).

-Under the covers all the real work is being done by [`flask.Flask.make_response`](https://flask.palletsprojects.com/en/1.1.x/api/#flask.Flask.make_response) and you can return the result of this function directly if you want to avoid any further Flask post-processing:
+Under the covers, all the real work is being done by [`flask.Flask.make_response`](https://flask.palletsprojects.com/en/1.1.x/api/#flask.Flask.make_response) and you can return the result of this function directly if you want to avoid any further Flask post-processing:

     return make_response(({ 'alpha': 'beta'}, HTTPStatus.FORBIDDEN))